n2geoff/testit/README.md

 ## Contributing

-Anyone is welcome to contribute, however, if you decide to get involved, please take a moment to realize there many project support files missing, such as
+Anyone is welcome to contribute, however, if you decide to get involved, please take a moment to realize these are early days, so...

-- Linting
-- Minification
-- Typings
-- ect...

-Enter at your own peril
+...enter at your own peril!

 ## License